 While studies show that men (and boys) tend to be slightly more math inclined, this statistic can be beaten.
 And here’s how to do it!
 (Note to folks who don’t know if they WANT to do something about it – mathematics is how everything works!).

 First, don’t accept it!
 Turn a feeling of defeat into a triumph.
-Math phobia comes from math class.
-Math classes have a lot to cover and unfortunately, this requires rote memorization, drills, and tests which of course are graded right or wrong.
+Math phobia comes from school.
+Math classes have a lot to cover.
+Unfortunately, this requires rote memorization, drills, and tests, which of course are graded right or wrong.
 If you are wrong often, you start to hate math or fear it.
 Dr. Eugenia Cheng, a musician and mathematician, has devoted her life work to fighting math phobia and doing a great job through her books, Infinity and Beyond and How to Make Pi.